Keller installed over 30,000 driven piles to support this Solar Facility's solar panel and racking system.

 The specialty pile driving equipment typically used for flanged solar pile foundation elements proved inadequate to advance the piles to design depth in the hard clays.
 Additionally, refusal was encountered at some pile locations short of design depth.

-To overcome installation issues, Keller mobilized larger, all-terrain pile driving equipment.
+To overcome installation issues, Keller mobilized larger, all-terrain pile driving equipment to complement the primary installation equipment.
 When refusal was encountered in the hard clay short of the 8 ft design depth, Keller responded to the owner’s request for engineering input and conducted in-house analyses that verified that full pile capacity was nevertheless achieved, resulting in cost and schedule savings.
 Keller also installed specialized larger-flanged (ITS) piles to a depth of 20 ft to support equipment pads.
 In all cases, the as-built pile capacity was determined based on observed driving resistance.
 Over 30,000 driven piles were installed for the project.